MicrosoftDocs/cloud-adoption-framework/docs/adopt/index.md

 - ***Key benefits:*** Improve security, reliability, performance, and operations by using managed solutions.
 Easily integrate new solutions and design patterns without acquiring, managing, or securing hardware.

-Migrating an enterprise-scale workload to the cloud should require no development effort to create new business logic.
-You can perform migration efficiently by using the ***Rehosting*** approach.
+When you migrate an enterprise-scale workload to the cloud, you shouldn’t have to develop new business logic.
+You can perform migration efficiently by using the ***rehosting*** approach.

 For more information, see [Migrate](../migrate/index.md).

 ## Modernize

-Modernization enhances existing workloads by improving operations, increasing efficiency, maximizing developer velocity, and reducing total cost of ownership.
+Modernization enhances existing workloads by improving operations, increasing efficiency, maximizing developer velocity, and reducing the total cost of ownership.

 - ***Goals:*** Reduce technical debt, modernize applications, and modernize data platforms.